|Position:||Assistant Head Coach/Special Teams Coordinator|

 Tommerdahl has served on coaching staffs of 13 bowl teams as well as six league champions and two division winners at some of the top Division I football programs in the country over his three decades as a collegiate coach.

 Prior to his arrival in Berkeley, Tommerdahl spent four seasons at Louisiana Tech from 2009-12, including the final three as the special teams coordinator and inside receivers coach under Dykes.
-During his tenure with the Bulldogs, he tutored a pair of All-Americans in two-time first-team selection punter Ryan Allen (2011, ’12) and tight end Dennis Morris (2009), with Allen punting in all 16 regular-season games and both postseason contests for the New England Patriots in 2013 after signing an undrafted free agent contract with the NFL team following his 2012 collegiate season.
+During his tenure with the Bulldogs, he tutored a pair of All-Americans in two-time first-team selection punter Ryan Allen (2011, ’12) and tight end Dennis Morris (2009), with Allen punting in all 32 regular-season games and five postseason contests for the Super Bowl XLIX champion New England Patriots during the 2013 and 2014 after signing an undrafted free agent contract with the NFL team following his 2012 collegiate season.

 In addition to leading the country in scoring offense and total offense with a unit that posted the fifth-highest per-game scoring average ever by a team in the Football Bowl Subdivision (FBS), Louisiana Tech was among the NCAA’s top 20 in 2012 in passing offense (3rd, 350.75 ypg), fewest sacks allowed (7th, 0.83 spg), turnover margin (10th, +1.08 per game) and rushing offense (18th, 227.17 ypg).
 The Bulldogs scored more than 40 points in 11 of 12 games and over 50 points on eight occasions.